Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

-\textbf{Gender-Biasing specific occupations.} To better understand how specific occupations are perceived by the DM, we choose the occupation subject to biasing beforehand, having \methodabbr\ continue the prompt ``A photo of a person working as a \{ occupation\}''.
+\textbf{Gender-Biasing specific occupations.} To better understand how specific occupations are perceived by SD 1.5, we choose the occupation subject to biasing beforehand, having \methodabbr\ continue the prompt ``A photo of a person working as a \{occupation\}''.
 This way, we can directly compare how \methodabbr\ can amplify biases in different occupations with varying baseline representations of gender.
 We chose six representative occupations that have been extensively studied in the literature.

-In \cref{tab:male_comparison,tab:female_comparison} we show the male- and female- biasing experiments respectively.
+In \cref{tab:occupation_biased} we show the male- and female- biasing experiments respectively.
 We observe that baselines for all six except nurse tend to be male-dominated, with \methodabbr\ still being able to find prompts that increase the male proportion, amplifying the bias.
-Even when amplifying female bias, wherethe initial baseline proportions are low, \methodabbr\ still manages to increase the proportions above male baselines in four out of six occupations.
-In both experiments, \methodabbr\ perplexity scores tend to be slightly higher than LLM-only perplexities, but stay within the limits indicative of coherent text. \textbf{Beyond Occupational Stereotypes.} Most bias evaluation and mitigation approaches focus extensively in datasets of occupational prompt templates, thus mainly discover biases related to occupation \citep{cho2023dall,naik2023social,bianchi2023easily}.
+Even when amplifying female bias, where the initial baseline proportions are low, \methodabbr\ still manages to increase the proportions above male baselines in four out of six occupations.
+This is done by \methodabbr\ via injecting contextual modifiers that are hard to find using only an LLM.

+\textbf{Beyond Occupational Stereotypes.} Most bias evaluation and mitigation approaches focus extensively in datasets of occupational prompt templates, thus mainly discover biases related to occupation \citep{cho2023dall,naik2023social,bianchi2023easily}.
 This is partly due to the availability of numerous curated prompt datasets and the prominence of occupation-related bias in society.
-In response to that, we include an experiment in biasing four different scenarios other than occupation: person with object, person doing an activity, person in context and person in specific place.
-The llm instructions for generation are in Appendix \ref{sec:llm_instructions}.
+In response to that, we include an experiment in biasing four different scenarios other than occupation: person with object, person doing an activity, person in context and person in a specific place.
+The LLM instructions for generation are in Appendix \ref{sec:llm_instructions}.
 In Table \ref{tab:beyond_occupation} we show how \methodabbr\ successfully increases target gender proportion across all four scenarios.